TheDoctor0/CSGOMod/README.md

 ## Skins
 Skins customization is easy and can be done by anyone in a matter of minutes, so if you want to make your server special, make sure to customize them.

-Before starting you need to download and install [Python 3](https://www.python.org/downloads/) to use skins auto-compilation script.
+Before starting you need to:
+1. Download and install [Python 3](https://www.python.org/downloads/).
+This is required to use skins auto-compilation script.

-You also need to download `skins.zip` from the [latest release](https://github.com/TheDoctor0/CSGOMod/releases/latest) and extract it anywhere on your computer.
+2. Download `skins.zip` from the [latest release](https://github.com/TheDoctor0/CSGOMod/releases/latest) and extract it anywhere on your computer.
     Inside you will find source files for all skins that you can select for compilation.
-You may also extend it by adding some of your own.
+You may also extend it by adding some of your own - more about it in section below.

 ### Management
-Inside every weapon directory you will find `_textures` folder with all available skins.
+1. Inside every weapon directory you will find `_textures` folder with all available skins.
-Select and copy and any textures that you want to use into `skins` folder.
+    Select any textures that you want to use and copy them into `skins` folder.

-Some textures are in `skins` by default (those are for skins included in `csgo_mod.zip`), but of course if you want you can remove or replace them.
+    Textures that are already in `skins` are those for skins included in `csgo_mod.zip`, so of course you can remove or replace them.

-If you want you can download or make your own textures and add them here.
+    You can make your own textures and add them here.
 All textures need to be `512x512px` and match weapon structure.

-You can also add skins any without submodels.
-Place them inside `models` folder in correct weapon directory.
+2. You can add regular skins that don't use submodels.
+Place them inside `models` folder that you will find for every weapon.

-When you think that all skins are ready to compile run `compile.bat`, input new models directory name (optional but recommended) and press Enter.
+3. When you think that all skins are ready to compile, run `compile.bat`, input new models directory name (optional) and press `Enter`.
     It will take some time to compile all skins so be patient.

-When the process is finished go into `_compiled` directory where you will find folder with all your skins as well as generated `csgo_skins.ini` that you can use.
+4. When the process is finished go into `_compiled` directory where you will find folder with all your skins.
+    Script will also generated `csgo_skins.ini` that you can use, so you don't have to update it manually.

 ### Gloves
 If you want to have skins with different gloves you can check `_gloves` directory, select any gloves texture that you want and